-1208 Pope Innocent III placed Britain under an interdict after England’s King John opposed the Pope’s choice for Archbishop of Canterbury.
+1208 Pope Innocent III (who served 1198-1216) placed Britain under an interdict after England’s King John opposed the Pope’s choice for Archbishop of Canterbury.
 Innocent canceled all religious services until John surrendered.
 Soon after his surrender, the king signed the Magna Carta, in which the first article affirms “That the Church of England shall be free.”

 1267 King Louis IX of France (1215–1270) called his knights to Paris in preparation for the Eighth Crusade (his second) directed against Tunis in North Africa.